format81/TI-Mindmap-GPT/README.md

 - **AI-Powered Chat**: Engage in a conversation with your Threat Intelligence article/data (based on the processed text, which may be truncated for very long inputs).
 - **Detailed PDF Reporting**:
     - Export comprehensive PDF reports of your analysis.
     - Includes: Source information (URL, PDF name, or "Pasted Text"), website screenshot (for URLs), AI summary, main mind map, IOCs table, TTPs overview table, TTPs by execution time, TTPs graphic timeline, and 5 Whats report table.
+(New)
     - Option for portrait or landscape orientation.
+(New)
 - **Content Management & Handling**:
     - **Flexible Input**: Accepts content via URL scraping, PDF file uploads (text extraction via PyPDF2), and direct text pasting.
+(New)
     - **Original Content Access**: View and download the full, original input content in a dedicated tab, even if a shortened version was used for AI processing due to length.
+(New)
     - **Large Input Management**: For very long inputs, the application processes a significant portion of the text for AI analysis to manage performance and token limits, while still providing access to the full original text.
+(New)
     - **Screenshot Capture**: For URL analysis, capture a screenshot of the source webpage.
 - **STIX 2.1 Reporting**: Generate STIX 2.1 bundles (SDOs, SCOs, SROs) with visualization (beta).
 (The dedicated project [GenAI-STIX2.1-Generator](https://github.com/format81/GenAI-STIX2.1-Generator/) has been merged.)